port-labs/port-docs/docs/tutorials/complete-use-cases/software-templates.md

 Next, in order to listen to the webhook events, you need to set up a simple backend.

-Within the backend, we are going to generate the project from the Cookiecutter template (+ user parameters), and host it in GitHub.
+Within the backend, you are going to generate the project from the Cookiecutter template (with the provided user parameters), and push it to the GitHub repository you specified.

 A full example with a backend, can be found [here](https://github.com/port-labs/port-cookiecutter-example).

 :::info
-The above example also creates a new Service entity in Port, and updates the action run details.
+The above example also creates a new Service Entity in Port, and updates the action run details.

-These steps are tremendously recommended, for the purpose of keeping track of the action, and the created resources over time.
+These steps are highly recommended, in order to keep track of the Self-Service Action run, and the created resources over time.
 :::

 That's it!
 You should be ready to use the provisioned actions, like shown here: